JdoubleG/PSL-Project1/README.md

 ### __Boosting Tree using XGBoost__:

-XGBoost is a tree based method which can be used for regression utlizing extreme gradients to improve performance.
-XGBoost

-The boosting tree method was trained on the following system:
+The XGBoost tree method was trained on the following system:

 |  |  |
 | --- | --- |